-Furthermore, all inbound or outbound foreign currency exchange transactions related to foreign loans are currently subject to Tax on Financial Tansactions ("IOF") at 0%, whereas, previously, outbound transactions related to short-term loans (with an average term under 181 days) were subject to a IOF at a 6% rate.
+Furthermore, all inbound or outbound foreign currency exchange transactions related to foreign loans are currently subject to Tax on Financial Transactions ("IOF") at 0%.
 No other taxes apply specifically to foreign lenders for the purposes of effectiveness or registration.

 A non-tax related incentive provided to foreign lenders is that, except as otherwise agreed by the lender, if a borrower undergoes court supervised judicial recovery procedures, the corresponding obligation will be indexed to changes in the exchange rate, whatever other decisions of general meeting of creditors may be.